DarkGhostHunter/Larahelp/README.md

 return shadow($user, $inDevelopment)->save();
 ```

 It also accepts a Closure, that will be evaluated before running the target method.
-The Closure receives the method arguments.
+The Closure receives the object.

 ```php
 use App\Models\User;